Is it easy or difficult to use our developer documentation? Let us know in this short survey ↗

 1. Lucy accepts an offer to join the Customer Support team at Acme Corp.
 The Acme HR team sets her start date in the employee directory and adds her to the "Customer Support" Okta group.

-2. On her start date, Okta automatically creates accounts for Lucy in all the tools used by every employee at Acme (for example: chat, corporate directory, intranet, and so on).
+2. On Lucy's start date, Okta automatically creates her accounts in all the tools used by every employee at Acme.
+For example, chat, corporate directory, and intranet.

-3. Since Lucy is in the Customer Support Okta group, an account is also provisioned for Lucy in the tools used exclusively by the Customer Support team (for example, the case management tool).
+3. Since Lucy is in the Customer Support Okta group, an account is also provisioned for Lucy in the Customer Support team tools.
+These tools are used exclusively by the Customer Support team (for example, the case management tool).

 4. Acme uses Okta Workflows to provide custom onboarding actions, extending the usual account provisioning flows.
-After Lucy’s account is activated, an onboarding flow is triggered based on Lucy's group.
-Since she is part of the Customer Support group, Lucy is added to a special folder in Acme’s cloud file storage service that the Customer Support team uses to share template files.
+After Lucy's account is activated, an onboarding flow is triggered based on Lucy's group.
+Since she's part of the Customer Support group, Lucy is added to a special folder in Acme's cloud file storage service.
+The Customer Support team uses this folder to share template files.

 Mover

-2. The applications Lucy was given access to when she joined Acme are automatically updated with Lucy’s latest profile information including her new title.
+2. The apps Lucy was given access to when she joined Acme are automatically updated with Lucy's latest profile information including her new title.

-3. Since Lucy is now a member of the People Managers Okta group, an account is provisioned for her in Acme’s employee performance evaluation tool.
+3. Since Lucy is now a member of the People Managers Okta group, Okta provisions her an account in Acme's evaluation tool for employee performance.

 4. A flow is triggered in Okta Workflows when Lucy's profile is updated that adds Lucy to a private chat group for people managers.